What type of writing advice to follow? (video)

 Think about writing advice as a smorgasboard.

 No one is going to make you eat green beans or broccoli if you really hate those two items.
-Also, you have the opportunity to try small tastes of food you might be too nervous to order by the plateful.
+Also, you can try small tastes of food you might be too nervous to order by the plateful.

 Pickled herring, perhaps?
 Or maybe sauerkraut?
 You may try these items and find you dislike them.
 But if they’re only a tablespoonful on your plate, that won’t be a problem!
 And no one’s going to make you eat them again!